 The issue of joint separation is one that is often discussed and almost nearly as often misunderstood.
-This Technical Brief will discuss why joint separation occurs, how to mitigate it on future projects and how to repair joint filler separation.
+This Technical Brief will discuss why joint separation occurs, how to mitigate it on future projects and how to repair separation that has already occurred.

-It is important to establish the purpose of a semi rigid joint filler, and how it differs from a flexible joint sealant.
+Before we discuss that, it is important to establish the purpose of a semi rigid joint filler, and how it differs from a flexible joint sealant.
 First and foremost, the purpose of a joint filler is to protect the joint edges and adjacent slab surfaces.
 The material must be strong enough to support the loads moving over the joint without deflecting and causing joint damage.
 It is virtually impossible for a material to be both rigid enough to protect the joint and flexible enough to accommodate extreme lateral movement.

 Simply stated, joint separation is overwhelmingly the result of design and construction considerations, and not a failure of the Joint Filler material.